mklarqvist/StormBitmaps/README.md

 The core algorithms are described in the papers
 * [Faster Population Counts using AVX2 Instructions](https://arxiv.org/abs/1611.07612)
 by Daniel Lemire, Nathan Kurz and Wojciech Muła (23 Nov 2016).
-* Efficient Computation of Positional Population Counts Using SIMD Instructions, by Marcus D. R. Klarqvist Wojciech Muła, and Daniel Lemire (upcoming)
+* Efficient Computation of Positional Population Counts Using SIMD Instructions, by Marcus D. R. Klarqvist, Wojciech Muła, and Daniel Lemire (upcoming)

 Compile test suite with: `make` and run `./fast_intersect_count`